photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 nano traefik.yaml
 ```

-Then restart services in a terminal for the changes to take effect:
+Then restart services in a terminal for changes to take effect:

 ```
 docker-compose stop